 All the different rules and restrictions between major hotel chains can be confusing.
 And that’s true of one of the most lucrative benefits that some chains allow: combining points with another person to consolidate or book free hotel nights.

 Hilton Honors makes this incredibly easy with their points pooling feature, while Marriott Bonvoy adds more restrictions and doesn’t allow you to complete the process online.

 But what about the World of Hyatt points program?
 It’s easily the most valuable points program of the three, but is it possible to pool or transfer Hyatt points?

-We’ll break down the ins and outs for what you need to know when it comes to combining your hard-earned World of Hyatt points successfully with other program members.
+The short answer is yes, but we’ll break down the ins and outs of what you need to know when it comes to combining your hard-earned World of Hyatt points successfully with other program members.